Binghamton-University-CS140-Fall-2022/lecture_notes/41_git_notes.md

 shawn-bailey@bgmdevel:~/teaching/fall-2022/cs140
 ```

-**Note:** `HEAD^` is shorthand notation that says, we want to see the different to one commit that is previous to our current commit.
+**Note:** `HEAD^` is shorthand notation that says, we want to see the difference to one commit that is previous to our current commit.
 The current commit is represented by `HEAD`

 This is why, when we run `git rev-parse HEAD` we get the commit hash of our last commit created.